FAC7/READMEs/week9/reactCss/reactCss.md

         };

 ```
-To apply styling to an element set its style tag to the name of the object, inside curly brackets.
+To apply styling to an element, set its style tag to the name of the object inside curly brackets.
 ```
 render(){
   return(